Marceillo/eco-shave/README.md

 # Objective

-* This website sells shaving products that will transform your shave, helping you and helping our planet at the same time.
-* At the moment, this could be a small business that transforms what is normally a chore into a hobby.
-* These products are highly customizable just by changing your blades you have altered the shave.
-* It's like meditation you have to focus slow down and enjoy.
-* It is a product that just has benefits for the environment and your pocket.
-* I know some of these products are quite expensive, but they can last a lifetime or even generations, which is a huge benefit and savings.
+I decided to try building a shaving website because I am interested this way of shaving.
+The objective for me was to create an e-commerce site that sells shaving products.
+Try my hand at a e-commerce layout using the Django Framework, Python, JavaScript, CSS, and HTML.

 ## Site User Goal

-*
+This website sells shaving products that will transform your shave and last for a long time.
+While in a small way educate on the benefits of shaving with de razors and single edge razors.

 ## Site Owners Goal

-*
+The goal is to  sell these products online through a dajngo app that uses secure payment methods like stripe.

 **Project Objectives:**